Corporate Rankings Measure Social Impact

 When doing the most good pays the most

-Take a look at the 2020 Fortune 500 rankings — companies ranked by total revenues for their respective fiscal years.
-Five of the top ten Fortune 500 companies in 2020 also made the JUST 100 list (Walmart, Amazon, Apple, CVS, and AT&T).
-For example, Apple Inc reached the number four spot on the Fortune 500 list, with an 89 percent return to investors, and ranked number three on the JUST 100 with a “first in industry” on how it treats its customers and communities.
-Microsoft, topping the JUST 100 list, also had the top “most profitable” rankings in Fortune along with Apple Inc.
+Take a look at the 2021 Fortune 500 rankings — companies ranked by total revenues for their respective fiscal years.
+Three top ten Fortune 500 companies in 2021 also made the JUST 100 list ( Alphabet Inc., UnitedHealth Group, and Apple).
+Alphabet Inc reached the number eight spot on the Fortune 500 list, as its shares soared by more than 65 percent, nearly three times the Nasdaq’s 22 percent gain in 2021.
+It ranked number one on the JUST 100 with a “first in industry” on how it treats its customers, supports its communities, and invests in its workers.

 On average, the global, publicly traded companies on Fortune’s Change the World list since 2015 outperform the MSCI World Index.
 Change the World companies are ones that intentionally tie social and environmental causes to their business model to create shared value.
 Eight of the 2015 Change the World companies delivered total returns of 100% or more by 2019; the MSCI benchmark returned 42% over the same period.